F&M Stories

 “People know that smoking is bad for them, but abstinence-only messaging may miss a trick,” Tripp said.

-The work is a continuation of research done by Tripp and Chow through Hackman Scholar funding; additional research was supported by faculty start-up funds.
-In May, Tripp and Chow’s research paper was published by the Journal of Health Communications.
+The work is a continuation of summer 2024 research done by Tripp, Chow and Faris Grbic ’26 through Hackman Scholar funding.
+This summer’s continuing research was supported by both Hackman and faculty start-up funds to enable three paid student research positions.

 “I especially enjoyed interviewing participants and hearing their thought processes behind certain tobacco products and warning images,” Chow said of the research continuation.
 “It was also really interesting to see how varied their reactions were and how warning labels impacted their health decisions in different ways.
 That was really rewarding.”